V-Sekai/cassie-data/README.md

 * Shoe = 2

 The sketches done outside of the study are all done in the full CASSIE system, with stroke structuring and surface inference, and are given a simple string as name based on what they represent (eg: `hat.json`).

+## Units

+* Timestamps are stored as an absolute value relative to some arbitrary origin, it does not necessarily start at 0 at beginning of a given sketch.
+Time unit is second.
+* All coordinates are in scale of 1 unit = 1m (in real life) when the canvas is at default zoom level.
+All coordinates are stored in `canvas space` which is often different than user's `world space` due to the possibility to grab the canvas and move it around, or scale it up (up to x3 the default scale).
+This should be what is desired for most usages (sketch appears fixed).